beautiful-orca/geo-activity-playground/docs/getting-started/docker compose.md

   geo-activity:
     build:
       context: https://github.com/martin-ueding/geo-activity-playground.git
-      # this sets the build context to the DOCKERFILE located in the github repository
+      # this sets the build context to the DOCKERFILE located in the Github repository
     container_name: geo-activity-playground
     volumes:
       - /docker/geo-activity-playground/playground:/data  # optional: change left side to your desired playground directory